 In North Carolina, counties must conduct a revaluation once every eight years.
 But in 2016, recognizing Wake County's rapid growth, the Board of Commissioners voted to shorten the revaluation cycle to every four years.
-The current revaluation rates went into effect on January 1, 2020.
-The next revaluation, with analysis underway now, will be effective January 1, 2024.
+Rates from the first four-year cycle went into effect on January 1, 2020.
+The current revaluation has an effective date of January 1, 2024.

 There are four main steps in a revaluation: neighborhooding, land and building pricing based on sales data, field and office reviews, and notice of assessment and appeal review.

 Neighborhooding is where the county’s approximately 425,000 parcels are divided into about 5,100 neighborhoods based on similar market, economic, and geographic conditions, such as a subdivision where homes are all about the same age, style, and quality of construction.
 These properties are reviewed together because they typically react to the market in similar ways.